Taylor Ranch hurricane shelter retrofit is a year away

-It’s looking more like it will be almost three years since Hurricane Irma before the first newly approved hurricane shelter is available closer to Venice.
+SOUTH VENICE — Retrofits to make an area elementary school usable as a hurricane shelter will take more time and be ready about three years after Hurricane Irma raked the region.

-Taylor Ranch Elementary School, located off Tamiami Trail in South Venice, bordering the City of North Port, was originally not deemed fit for use as a shelter, but with retrofits it could become one.
+Taylor Ranch Elementary School, located off Tamiami Trail in South Venice, bordering North Port and West Villages, was originally not deemed fit for use as a shelter.

-“Since our last update to the Board, the County Emergency Management Office accepted the state’s review of potential schools for shelter use, which includes state retrofit grant funding for Taylor Ranch,” wrote Richard A. Collins, Director, Sarasota County Emergency Services, in a recent shelter update to Sarasota County Commissioners.
+“Since our last update to the board, the County Emergency Management Office accepted the state’s review of potential schools for shelter use, which includes state retrofit grant funding for Taylor Ranch,” Sarasota County Emergency Serviced Director Richard A. Collins, Director wrote in a recent shelter update to Sarasota County Board of Commissioners.

 A funding agreement is still in process, Collins said, and the state is allowing the Sarasota County School District to move forward with obtaining quotes and bids for the work.